NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/KGE_ARCHIVE_ROADMAP.md

 1. That the Archive web server acts like a proxy gateway streaming such files to a secondary client, through the server, from the back end network storage system (AWS S3 bucket, perhaps via EBS buffering on the EC2 server)

-2. That the Archive merely returns a direct URL - with an appropriate user authentication/authorization access token (OAuth2, with short term expiration?) - pointing to the back end network storage system (AWS S3 bucket), which the secondary client then uses to directly access the files from the storage system (without going through the server).
+2. That the Archive merely returns a suitable interface - CLI, web form, web service call endpoint, etc. - with an appropriate temporary user authorization access token (i.e. AWS Cogito issued, with short term expiration?) - pointing to the back end network storage system (AWS S3 bucket), which the secondary client then uses to directly access the files from the storage system (without going through the server).